Cumulocity-IoT/cumulocity-tedge-profile/README.md

 ![](./Capture%20web_23-1-2024_155658_lora-dev.cumulocity.com.jpeg)

+# deploying the profile

+Thin-edge profiles are stored in the software repository with tedge-profile type.

+To deploy a profile you therefore simply use the standard software management feature of Cumulocity.

 # Device detail view

 In the device detail view, a new tab "thin-edge" will appear.
 This view will be composed of horizontal tabs, one for each category, and in each category you will find your properties and actions.

-If a property is a table, it will automatically be formatted as Cumulocity NGX table component, and any contextual action will be available on the right end column.
+If a property is a table, it will automatically be formatted as a Cumulocity NGX table component, and any contextual action will be available on the right end column.

+Actions will be available whether as buttons or actions on table rows.
+If an action has parameters, a form will be displayed.

+When an action completes, a popup will immediately appear informing you of the result of the action.
+Since actions are implemented as operations they are also available in the "Control" tab of the device.

 Example of the "General" category tab with only simple properties: